alarm-redist/fifty-states/analyses/AZ_cd_1990/doc_AZ_cd_1990.md

 ## Simulation Notes
 We sample 40,000 districting plans for Arizona across five runs of the SMC algorithm.
 We retain 1,000 plans from each run, producing a final ensemble of 5,000 plans.
+We use a pseudo-county constraint to limit the county and municipality splits.